Information for Faculty

 Taking a group of students away or abroad means accepting extra responsibilities, but the rewards of sharing an educational experience with your students are many.
 We are here to help!

-Faculty members who lead Study Away programs make an invaluable contribution to internationalizing the MWSU experience.
+Faculty members who lead study away programs make an invaluable contribution to internationalizing the Missouri Western experience.
 Students who might not otherwise consider studying away are often willing to participate in a short-term program led by a trusted faculty member.

-Any faculty member in any discipline can propose a study abroad course.
-Before formulating a proposal, you should meet with the staff of Study Abroad and Exchange Programs at the Western Institute to discuss your plans, to learn about the policies/procedures governing study abroad courses, and to map out a very rough budget for the course.
+Any faculty member in any discipline can propose a study away course.
+Before formulating a proposal, you should meet with the staff of Study Away at the Western Institute to discuss your plans, to learn about the policies/procedures governing study away courses, and to map out a very rough budget for the course.
 Call Tammy Glise in the Western Institute office at 271-4194 to help you get started.

-All proposed study abroad courses must be approved by your departmental chairperson, college or school dean, and staff in the Study Abroad office.
+All proposed study away courses must be approved by your departmental chairperson, college or school dean, and staff in the Study Away Office.

 It is never too early to submit a proposal for approval.
 We recommend that proposals be submitted at least nine (9) months before the course is to be offered.
 Proposals may be submitted as early as eighteen (18) months in advance.
 Proposals submitted six (6) months in advance may not be approved by the Western Institute.